otrv4/otrv4/otrv4.md

 There are many places where the first 64 bytes of a SHAKE-256 hash are taken of an integer followed by other values.
-This is defined as `HashToScalar(i || v)` where `i` is an integer used to distinguish the calls to the hash function and `v` is some value.
+This is defined as `HashToScalar(i || v)` where `i` is an integer used to distinguish the calls to the hash function and `v` is some values.
 Hashing is done in this way to prevent Alice from replaying Bob's zero knowledge proofs or vice versa.

 ### SMP message 1